Are you fit to drive?

 If your licence has been restricted and you move to a new address, you may need to obtain a new medical report form from your doctor, when you advise us of your new address.

 In some cases, you may need to pass a driving test, as well as provide a satisfactory medical report.
-This will be on the medical report form Roads and Maritime sends you, around eight weeks before your medical review is due.
+This will be on request for medical reviews Transport for NSW sends you, around eight weeks before your medical review is due.

 To avoid delays renewing your licence, book your driving test as soon as possible.
 Your doctor must declare you medically fit to drive, before you can take the test.